 I had so much fun doing some experiments with paint pour art this summer, that I was super excited to get a chance to try out the new Martha Stewart marbling medium.
 This product makes Martha Stewart craft paints much more pourable so that they are perfect for paint pour projects.
-I decided to try it out for the first time on a set of mason jars for fall.
+I decided to try it out for the first time to make a set of paint pour mason jars for fall.

 This isn’t a sponsored post, but Plaid did send me the marbling medium to try out for free.

 Watch how fun this new marbling medium is to use in this short video.
 I put out two new videos each week, so hop over and check out my whole YouTube channel.